R.E.

 The UK has a rich and diverse heritage and in an era of globalisation and an increasingly interdependent world it’s vital that our students are able to reflect and nurture a crucial part of their culture and identity.
 We know that religion is an important area for many of our families and adds to the rich diversity of our community that we celebrate.
 We believe that religious education promotes critical thinking which will enable the children to question, evaluate and make their own judgements in later life.

 Religious Education offers children opportunities to understand the diverse beliefs and opinions held by people today, something that I think is critical in a wonderfully multicultural school like Hillbrook.
+Through our curriculum, children are equipped with the knowledge and opportunities to develop an understanding of their personal beliefs and views, as well as creating a safe space to discuss current issues and global affairs.

 I am passionate about giving children the tools to grow as valued members of our community, who understand and listen to others, responding thoughtfully and respectfully.
 I am proud that Hillbrook’s Religious Education teaches children to value themselves and the communities within which they live.